 The Children's Health Insurance Program (CHIP) plays a critical role in the coverage landscape for children.
 Together, CHIP and Medicaid provide health care coverage to more than 36 million children.
 Medicaid provides coverage for over 30 million children, and CHIP builds on that foundation to provide coverage for over 6 million children who are not eligible for Medicaid, but lack access to affordable health coverage.
-Although Congress let CHIP funding lapse earlier this year, it acted on January 22 to pass a six-year CHIP extension to give children and families the certainty they need.

 - Healthy children grow up to become healthy adults, and CHIP helps children reach their full potential.
 CHIP, together with Medicaid, has brought the rate of uninsured U.S. children to an all-time low, with 95 percent of all children insured.
 If CHIP had not been extended, many CHIP-enrolled children may lose coverage, threatening our nation's historic gains in insuring children over the past two decades.